Meetings | Field Trips

 NEXT FIELD TRIP:

 FIELD TRIP: Saturday 5 April 2025.
-‘Kaitorete Karo Klobber’, Kaitorete Scenic Reserve (DOC), Birdlings Flat with Banks Peninsula Conservation Trust
+Note change from usual date.
+‘Kaitorete Karo Clobber’, Kaitorete Scenic Reserve (DOC), Birdlings Flat, with Banks Peninsula Conservation Trust volunteers and DOC staff.

 What to bring: Gloves, drink bottle/thermos, sturdy footwear, warm jacket, raincoat, warm hat, sun hat.
 Long pants to protect against scratchy vegetation.
 We will provide hand tools but feel free to bring your own loppers and/or saw if you like.
 We will provide light refreshments at lunchtime.
 People can choose to stay on and do more weeding after lunch, or go home for a well-earned rest.